Best Student Checking Accounts in 2021

 - You maintain a minimum daily balance of $1,500

 - You enroll in the Preferred Rewards Program

 Unfortunately, there is no refund on ATM fees.
 The minimum opening deposit on a Bank of America Core Checking account is just $25.

 Try the Bank Down the Street

-Your local community bank, regional bank, or credit union.
-These banks are some of the largest banks in the United States in terms of assets.
-It’s likely one or more of the four banks above will be convenient to both students and their parents or guardians.
+Your local community bank, regional bank, or credit union — these banks are some of the largest banks in the United States in terms of assets.
+It’s likely one or more of the four banks above will be convenient for both students and their parents or guardians.
 These aren’t the only choices, however.
 As long as each major national bank feels they only need to compete with the other three major national banks, there won’t be much incentive for the big companies to offer the best products.
 Smaller banks don’t have the resources to mount strong marketing campaigns that can compete for your attention.
 Credit unions hardly advertise at all.